New Building System with BASF that Could Bring Biodiversity Back to NYC

 Terreform ONE’s mission is to combat the extinction of planetary species through pioneering acts of design.
 Led by Mitch Joachim, PhD., an architect, Fulbright Scholar and TED Fellow, who made Wired magazine’s "The Smart List” and Rolling Stone’s “The 100 People Who Are Changing America”, this exhibition embodies his current research which points to a catastrophic reduction in species, ultimately human, unless society learns to reintegrate the balance between man and nature.

 “As we strive to re-make cities and overlay new socio-ecological principles and technologies, we must thoughtfully design the interactions between humans and nature,” says Joachim.
-“Designing the interface between museum visitors and butterflies, our objective is to create an experience that not only reorients towards a more conscientious future, but also provides a possible solution to the dire circumstances of a delicate species.”
+“Designing the interface between museum visitors and butterflies, our objective is to create an experience that not only reorients towards a more conscientious future, but also provides a possible solution for the future of a delicate species.”

-To create this temporary habitat, Terreform One engaged in BASF.
-Based on their Master Builders Solutions technologies, the BASF concrete lab in Beachwood, OH engineered and tailored solutions to meet the special requirements for the museum exhibit.
-“Although the average person probably doesn’t realize what is involved in the production of specialty concrete, our solutions for concrete have been pushing the limits of chemistry for over 100 years to help build a more sustainable world,” said Dr Lesley Suz-chung Ko, Group Manager Product Development, Construction Chemicals BASF.
+To create this prototype installation, Terreform One engaged BASF.
+Based on their Master Builders Solutions technologies, BASF Technical Center in Beachwood, OH engineered and tailored solutions to meet the special requirements for the museum exhibit.
+“Although the average person probably doesn’t realize what is involved in the production of specialty mortar and concrete, our solutions have been pushing the limits of chemistry for over 100 years to help build a more sustainable world,” said Dr Lesley Suz-chung Ko, Group Manager Product Development, Construction Chemicals BASF.
 “Our concrete lab is one of the largest private labs in North America.
 We can easily customize a solution to meet highly demanding performance, like One World Trade Center or the Cooper Hewitt butterfly exhibit.”

-BASF contributions included creating an optimized concrete mixture (Green Sense Concrete), in which a portion of the portland cement was replaced with alternative materials to reduce carbon footprint, among other environmental benefits.
-Additionally, BASF technology enabled the highly flowable concrete needed to fill the intricate details of the exhibit’s form.
-Due to the nature of the suspended display and aesthetics, BASF incorporated lightweight aggregate and an integral color admixture into the mixture to create a lightweight and light-colored concrete display.
+BASF contributions included creating an environmentally-preferred, highly flowable mortar mixture to fill the intricate designs of the exhibit elements.
+A portion of the portland cement was replaced with alternative materials to reduce carbon footprint, among other environmental benefits.
+Due to the nature of the suspended display and aesthetics, BASF incorporated lightweight materials and an integral color admixture to create a lightweight and light-colored exhibit elements.